Rock paper scissors: Variations

-Players have developed numerous cultural and personal variations on the game, from simply playing the same game with different objects, to expanding into more weapons and rules, to giving their own name to the game in their national language.
+There exist numerous cultural and personal variations on rock paper scissors.
+Differences vary from simply playing the same game with different objects to expanding into more weapons and rules.

-Adapted rules
+Different rules

-In Korea, where the standard version of the game is called gawi-bawi-bo, a two-player upgraded version exists by the name muk-jji-ppa.
+In Korea, where the standard version of the game is called gawi-bawi-bo, a more complex version exists by the name muk-jji-ppa.
 After showing their hands, the player with the winning throw shouts "muk-jji-ppa!" upon which both players throw again.
-If they throw differently (for example, rock and paper, or paper and scissors), whoever wins this second round shouts "muk-jji-ppa!" and thus the play continues until both players throw the same item (for example, rock and rock), at which point whoever was the last winner becomes the actual winner.
-In another popular two-handed variant, one player will shout "minus one" after the initial play.
-Each player removes one hand, and the winner is decided by the remaining hands in play.
+If they throw differently, whoever wins this second round shouts "muk-jji-ppa!" and thus the play continues until both players throw the same, at which point whoever was the last winner becomes the final winner.

+In "rock paper scissors minus one", another popular variant in Korea, both players throw with both hands simultaneously.
+Each player chooses one hand to remove, and the winner is decided by the remaining hands in play; a tie leads to a replay.
+This variation was featured in the second season of the Netflix series Squid Game.

-In Japan, a strip game variant of rock paper scissors is known as 野球拳 (Yakyuken).
+In Japan, a strip game variant of rock paper scissors is known as 野球拳 (Yakyūken).
 The loser of each round removes an article of clothing.
 The game is a minor part of porn culture in Japan and other Asian countries after the influence of TV variety shows and Soft On Demand.

-In the Philippines, the game is called jak-en-poy (from the Japanese jan-ken-pon).
+In the Philippines, the game is called jak-en-poy (from the Japanese jankenpon).
 In a longer version of the game, a four-line song is sung, with hand gestures displayed at the end of each (or the final) line: "Jack-en-poy! / Hali-hali-hoy! / Sino'ng matalo, / siya'ng unggoy!" ("Jack-en-poy! / Hali-hali-hoy! / Whoever loses is the monkey!")
 In the former case, the person with the most wins at the end of the song, wins the game.
 A shorter version of the game uses the chant "Bato-bato-pick" ("Rock-rock-pick [i.e. choose]") instead.

-A multiple player variation can be played: Players stand in a circle and all throw at once.
+A variation with more players can be played: Players stand in a circle and all throw at once.
 If rock, paper, and scissors are all thrown, it is a stalemate, and they rethrow.
 If only two throws are present, all players with the losing throw are eliminated.
 Play continues until only the winner remains.